jieter/django-tables2/docs/pages/tutorial.rst

     :align: center
     :alt: An example table rendered using django-tables2 with the bootstrap template

-At this point you have not actually customized anything but the template.
+At this point you have only changed the columns rendered in the table and the template.
 There are several topic you can read into to further customize the table:

 - Table data